esboinski/esboinski/README.md

 Estou sempre em busca de novos desafios para aplicar meus conhecimentos e continuar evoluindo na área de tecnologia, especialmente em gestão e otimização de dados.
 Estou aberto a novas oportunidades e sempre disposto a aprender e colaborar com pessoas que compartilham interesses semelhantes.
 ### English:
 👋 Hi, my name is Matheus Esboinski.
-I enjoy programming and am currently pursuing a technical course in Systems Development.
+I enjoy programming and am currently pursuing a technical course in **Systems Development**.
 I have a particular interest in **databases**, which has become the main focus of my learning.
 I am always looking for new challenges to apply my knowledge and continue evolving in the field of technology, especially in data management and optimization.
 I am open to new opportunities and always eager to learn and collaborate with others who share similar interests.

 ## 💻 **Tech Stack:**